iaime/LBUM/README.md

 1. Download/clone this GitHub repository

-2. Download models from the following Zenodo at https://zenodo.org/doi/10.5281/zenodo.13286435, and put the folder in the downloaded/cloned repository.
+2. Download models from Zenodo at https://zenodo.org/doi/10.5281/zenodo.13286435, and put the folder in the downloaded/cloned repository.

 3. Preprocess your non-aligned sequences:
      ```shellscript